Best Robata Grill | Affordable options and top of the line grills

 How Chefs Cook with the Robata Grill

-How does the Robata Grill Differ from the Teppanyaki Grill, the Hibachi Grill, the Yakitori Grill
+How does the Robata Grill Differ from other grills?

-There is also your normal American charcoal grills and they are vastly different from the robata grill.
+There are also your normal American charcoal grills and they are vastly different from the robata grill.

 Raw food recipes/meats are placed closer to the heat source to cook them evenly, then the chef moves them higher on the multiple layers of grill grates to lessen the amount of heat that they receive.